Accessibility statement for [SaferNEL]

 Preparation of this accessibility statement

-This website was last tested on (CHANGE) 30 November 2021.
+This website was last tested on 11 October 2022.
 The test was carried out by a member of North East Lincolnshire Council’s Web Team.

 We used this approach to deciding on a sample of pages to test manual selection based upon web traffic, random selection using a random number generator.
 We tested 10 pages, which are listed here: